frankieliu/Admin/builds/chromebox/asus_cn65.md

 4. Insert screw driver to loosen any holds
 5. Carefully separate the halves
 6. There is a power cable between the two sides
 7. Next to the RAM remove flat wide screw (protection)
+8. Install 2x8B memmory about $25 for two sticks

 # Developer mode (enter via Recovery Mode pin)
 1. turn off